Officiating is a great way to be involved in equestrian sport

 The FEI offer a great online learning platform through their Campus pages, for anyone wanting to study in this way, which covers off many of the basics for all disciplines.
 It is free and anyone can enrol (you don’t have to be a current FEI Official or Competitor). https://campus.fei.org/

-Contacting the sport managers would be a good place to start as they will know who they should talk to in their area or when a course, local to them, is next being run.
+Contacting the sport managers or technical committee members for each discipline is a good place to start as they will know who they should talk to in their area or when a course, local to them, is next being run.
 Alternatively, if you are already involved in your local discipline area group, they should also be able to supply information.